rishabhgarg16/MaxBot/README.md

 * the words in [] are optional to say.

 *the definition for words in {} is mentioned in PhraseLists in VoiceCommand.xaml file

+For example you could say

+what's in the menu

+what's in the menu today

+what's in the menu in breakfast on Sunday

+what's in the breakfast

 Awesome!
 Isn't it!